StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/ACCOUNTS_TABLE_DOCUMENTATION.md

-# Accounts Table - PhotoSyncWork
+# Accounts Table - StudioSyncWork

 ## Overview

-The `accounts` table is a comprehensive account management system for PhotoSyncWork that handles client accounts, vendor accounts, and internal accounts with full financial tracking capabilities.
+The `accounts` table is a comprehensive account management system for StudioSyncWork that handles client accounts, vendor accounts, and internal accounts with full financial tracking capabilities.

 ## Table Structure